What is a Community Website in WordPress

-Right after activation, ProfileGrid offers its own set of shortcodes.
-These cover everything from registration page to login page to setting up geolocation on your site etc.
+ProfileGrid offers its own set of shortcodes.
+These cover everything from registration page to login page to setting up geolocation of users on your site.
+You can publish your community frontend through ProfileGrid shortcodes.

 Along with shortcodes ProfileGrid also creates its own default pages.
-These are, for example, Profile page (PM Profile), Search page, Registration page, Group Wall page etc. You just need to paste the specific shortcodes on these pages and publish them.
+These are, for example, User Profile page (PM Profile), Search page, Registration page, Group Wall page, to name few.
+You do not need to paste the specific shortcodes on these pages; these pages are available as is, and you can just publish them.

 So first let’s create Groups With ProfileGrid.
 Click on the ‘ProfileGrid’ option to land on the ‘Group Manager’ page.
 By clicking the ‘Add New’ option on the top left corner you create new groups.